403-Forbidden-hax/NECROMANCER/README.md

 # NECROMANCER
-The Necromancer is a group of python scripts, developed by 403 Forbidden to make your esp32 c3 supermini into a hacking device.
+The Necromancer is a group of Micropython scripts, developed by 403 Forbidden to make your esp32 c3 supermini into a hacking device.
 Active support.

 You can modify code as required.